Skip to main content

 Background

-When children understand the correlation between what they are learning and how it applies to everyday life, they will become much more invested in that learning.
+When children understand the correlation between what they are learning and how it applies to everyday life, they become much more invested in that learning.
 Career paths are no different.
-This project will serve primary school students grades K-8, with a particular focus on those five to eight years old.
-A benefit of this work will be an increased interest in vocational and science, technology, engineering and math (STEM) career fields by introducing students as early as possible to the regional possibilities and outlining the steps to success.
-This will help fuel the region’s talent pipeline for the future.
+This project serves primary school students grades K-8, with a particular focus on those five to eight years old.
+A benefit of this work is an increased interest in vocational and science, technology, engineering and math (STEM) career fields by introducing early learners to the regional possibilities and outlining the steps to success.
+This helps fuel the region’s talent pipeline for the future.

 Teacher showing the project